jonathantrevorh/footsie/README.md

 Code for the footsie device and game, from [ForgeATL hackathon](http://www.forgeatl.com/hack) Aug 22-24, 2014.

+*Warning*: Here be dragons.
+This code is not the best it could be, but it worked and demoed.

 Here's a picture of the back:

 ![Back of the footsie device](https://pbs.twimg.com/media/BvzukLPIIAAUD37.jpg)